tuchk4/forgekit/README.md

 ## Feedback wanted

+## Feedback wanted

 Forgekit is still in the early stages and even still be an experimental project.
 Your are welcome to submit issue or PR if you have suggestions!
-Or write me on [Twitter](https://twitter.com/tuchk4) (Valerii Sorokobatko).
+Or write me on twitter [@tuchk4](https://twitter.com/tuchk4).

 :tada: